romanrostislavovich/create-lint/README.md

 - 🛠️ Can **automatically install all dependencies**
 - 💡 Works with **npm / yarn / pnpm** (your choice)
 - ✨ Fully built with **TypeScript** — safe, reliable, and modern
+- ⚙️ Can be added command to package.json file

 ---